-This is the transcript of my TEDx Surat talk (delivered on October 7th, 2018), which is adaptation of my earlier & longer post on the same topic.
+This is the transcript and the video of my TEDx Surat talk (delivered on October 7th, 2018), which is adaptation of my earlier & longer post on the same topic.

 Raise your hand if you have pondered over one of these existential questions: What’s the purpose of life?
 What is the meaning of my life?
 What are humans doing on earth?
 Or in short, what is the essence of our existence?